Sinoy Joseph

-Sinoy Joseph (born 31 July 1981) is an Indian film sound mixer and sound designer.
+Sinoy Joseph (born 31 July) is an Indian film sound mixer and sound designer.
 He won the 60th National Film Awards for the best Re-recordist of the Final Mixed Track for the film Gangs of Wasseypur.
+Again he won the 69th National Film Awards for the best Re-recordist of the Final Mixed Track for the film Sardar Udham.
 He also won the best sound mixing at the 49th Kerala State Film Awards for the film Carbon.
-He has worked on more than 350 feature films in almost 20 languages, which includes English, Hindi, Malayalam, Tamil and Marathi cinema.
+He has worked on more than 600 feature films in almost 25 languages, which includes English, Hindi, Malayalam, Tamil and Marathi cinema.

 Early life

-Sinoy Joseph was born into a middle-class family in Kudavechoor near Vaikom in Kottayam, Kerala.
+Sinoy Joseph was born in Kudavechoor near Vaikom in Kottayam, Kerala.
 He was the youngest of four children.
 His father worked as a school teacher at St. Michael's HSS, Kudavechoor.
 Sinoy did his schooling in the same school.
 Apart from his studies, Sinoy was active in other extra-curricular activities which included painting, singing and, dancing.
-He was conferred with the Kalaprathibha in the Kerala sub-district Youth Festival for three years.
-He went to St. Xavier's College, Kothavara, Vaikom, to pursue his pre-degree.
-He earned a bachelor's degree in Electronics and Computer Hardware from Mahatma Gandhi University, Kerala.
+He is a trained Classical Dancer and Singer.
+He was conferred with the Kalaprathibha in the Kerala sub-district and District Youth Festival for Four years.
+He went to St. Xavier's College, Vaikom, to pursue his pre-degree.
+He earned a bachelor's degree in Electronics and Computer Hardware from School of Technology and Applied Science, Mahatma Gandhi University, Kerala.
+He then earned a certification in Audio Engineering from Chetana Sound Studios, Thrissur, Kerala.

 Career

-Sinoy moved to Mumbai in 2005.
+After his Sound Engineering in Chetana Institute, Sinoy moved to Mumbai in 2005.
 He started his career as a recordist in Quality Cine Labs, Mumbai.
 After a few months of working he got an opportunity to work as assistant re-recording mixer under Pramod Thomas and Deepan Chatterjee.
 He became an independent re-recording sound mixer in the year of 2008.
 Within three years, he became widely recognized in Bollywood as a sound re-recordist in the Indian film industry.
 He won the 60th National Film Awards for the best re-recordist of the final mixed track for the film Gangs of Wasseypur in 2012.
-He has worked on more than 350 feature films in almost 20 languages in a span of 10 years of his career till date.
-His major works include English Vinglish, Piku, Pink, Nanban, Lai Bhaari, Rajkahini, Masaan, Sairat, Trapped, Carbon, October, and Neerali.
+Again he won the 69th National Film Awards for the best re-recordist of the final mixed track for the film Sardar Udham in 2021.
+He has worked on more than 600 feature films in almost 25 languages in a span of 22 years of his career till date.
+His major works include English Vinglish, Piku, Pink, Nanban, Lai Bhaari, Rajkahini, Masaan, Sairat, Trapped, Carbon, October, and Dhadak 2.

+Awards and recognition

+– 60th National Film Awards: Best Re-recordist of the Final Mixed Track for Gangs of Wasseypur - Part 2 (2013).

+– 69th National Film Awards: Best Re-recordist of the Final Mixed Track for Sardar Udham (2021).

 Personal life

 He is married to Asha Sinoy.
-They have two daughters.
+They have two daughters, Seraffin and Gabriellah.